golubitsky/blog/_posts/2022-09-25-Stockhausen.md

 > I think that very particular discoveries and events can only occur when a man is completely alone ... on the other hand we've found this new meaning of the group.
 And there is feedback between the two.
 The group cannot develop if there isn't an individual self-discovery developing, on the part of both the individual members and in particular of the one who draws the group together.

-On periodicity, rhythm, repetition and uniqueness:
+On periodicity, rhythm, repetition and uniqueness — the notion of a universal "[fundamental](https://en.wikipedia.org/wiki/Fundamental_frequency)" and "partials" of that universal is particularly mind-bending:

 > Periodicity is one aspect, of the very large and the very small.
 It should always be shown in a musical activity as being just one aspect of the universe.
 We have the large periodicities of the year, of the month or the moon, of the day, and also of the cosmic year.
 There is a fundamental periodicity of the whole cosmos when it explodes and contracts—it _breathes_, God _breathes_ all the time, naturally, periodically, as far as we can think.
 This is the fundamental of the universe, and all the other things are partials of this fundamental—the galactic years and the years of the sun systems ... going down to the atoms and even the particles of the atoms, there is always periodicity. ...
 Actually, within this periodicity, no day is the same.